Dinners · Old-Fashioned Classics

 Better tomorrow

-Like all granny pots, the flavour rounds out overnight.
+Like all granny pots, the flavor rounds out overnight.
 Leftovers are the prize.

 Questions, answered